mkdoc/mkapi/README.md

 The following tags are supported:

+* `@module`: Marks a module declaration, a module name should be given.
 * `@function`: Marks a function declaration, the function name should be given.
 * `@property`: Marks a property declaration, the property name should be given.
 * `@default`: Default value for a property.